by: Jacob Kelly, Physical Therapist | The Rehabilitation Institute of NGMC

-- Suction is created by the clinician gently compressing the cups and then releasing.
+- Suction is created by the clinician by gently compressing the cups and then releasing them.

-- The cups remain on the area for 5-15 minutes, depending on the situation.
+- The cups remain in the area for 5-15 minutes, depending on the situation.

 - Cups are removed after suction is released and then the area is wiped down

 So, who is therapeutic cupping most beneficial for?
 Almost everyone!
-Whether it’s tightness in your neck, lower back, shoulders, knees or if you have recently had an orthopedic surgery, therapeutic cupping could help you on your way to getting your life back.
+Whether it’s tightness in your neck, lower back, shoulders, or knees, or if you have recently had orthopedic surgery, therapeutic cupping could help you on your way to getting your life back.